Simnas: Sport

 At the dawn of the 20th century, people started to demand more entertainment.
-In 1926 Jews established the sports club "Maccabi".
-Lithuanians in 1934 formed a football team and built a pitch.
+In 1926, Jews established the sports club "Maccabi".
+In 1934, Lithuanians formed a football team and built a pitch.
 Since then, football has become the most popular sport.
 Throughout its long history, the football team has changed the name many times: "Žalgiris" (1945), "Rajono Koopsajunga" (1955), "Kooperatininkas" (1957), "Nemunas" (1958), "Dzūkija" (1970), "Melioratorius" (1979), "Peletrūnas" (1985), "Dzūkija" (1996) and football club "FK Simnas" (2001).

-Today the town has two football pitches - of natural lawn and artificial grass, built in 2010.
+Today, the town has two football pitches - of natural lawn and artificial grass, built in 2010.

-Most successful players: Gediminas Jermalavičius (b.1956), now a team manager for Premier league in Lithuania.
-Once he managed the "Lituanica" football team in Chicago, USA.

-3rd place winner in the Premier League and LFF Cup winner as a manager in 2009.

-1st League winner (Lithuania) as a manager in 2016.
+They were the 3rd place winner in the Premier League and LFF Cup winner as a manager in 2009, and the 1st League winner (Lithuania) as a manager in 2016.

-Aurimas Šarapajevas (b.1980), football trainer for U12.
-UEFA training B licence holder (2008).

 Indoor soccer championship winner as manager in 2019.
 His trained player Justinas Marazas played for Lithuania International.

 Gintaras Šalkauskas (b.1977), disabled in a wheelchair.
-6-times winner of special Athletics and Weightlifting games (Lithuania).
-3-times winner of Arm bending championship in 1999, Lithuania.
+6-times winner of special Athletics and Weightlifting games (Lithuania) in 1999 - 2004 period.
+3-times winner of Arm bending championship in 2001, 2002 and 2004, Lithuania.

-From 2002 turned to motor sport.
-In 2012 won Rally Around Lithuania Cup.
-1st out of 12 cars driven by disabled drivers.
+From 2002, he turned to motor sport.
+In 2006 and 2008, he won the Rally Around Lithuania Cup.
+He was 1st out of 12 cars driven by disabled drivers.

+In 2007, 2012 and 2013, he won Rally Around Lithuania President Cup among disable drivers.

 Mini rally class "Open 4WD" champion in 2017, Lithuania.

 Valdemaras Chomičius (b.1959), basketball player and coach, was born in the outskirts of Simnas.
 He is World champion, Europe champion (2 times), Olympic games champion, Soviet Union champion (3 times), Russian league and Ukraine league champion.
 When he was an infant, his family left Simnas for Kaunas.

 Events

-Every year on the first weekend in March, the town has Kaziuko Kermošius fair.
+Every year on the first weekend in March, the town has the Kaziuko Kermošius fair.
 It is dedicated to St. Casimir, patron of Lithuania.
 A craft fair and food festival is held in the town's central square, lasting all day and finishing with concerts at night.

-Since 2005, on the first weekend in June by Giluitis lake, an annual beach volleyball competition has been organized by the sport club "Ąžuolas".
+Since 2005, on the first weekend in June and next to Giluitis lake, an annual beach volleyball competition has been organized by the sport club "Ąžuolas".
 It attracts volleyball lovers from all over Lithuania.

-23 June every year, the town celebrates St. John Night with ceremonies and concerts.
+On 23 June every year, the town celebrates St. John Night with ceremonies and concerts.

 Jews

-The decree of 1st July in 1639 allowed the Jewish people to enter and live in Simnas; to have property, land and business and be exempt from taxes.
+The decree of 1 July in 1639 allowed Jewish people to enter and live in Simnas; to have property, land and business and be exempt from taxes.
 It had the purpose of stimulating the local economy.
-It went very well and jewish community in Simnas gradually started to grow.
+It went very well and the jewish community in Simnas gradually started to grow.
 From the 18th century, half of the town population were Jews.
-They lived friendly and conflicts never happened.
+They were friendly and conflicts never happened.

-Jacob Barit (1797 - 1883), Talmudist and communal worker was born in Simnas.
+Jacob Barit (1797 - 1883), a Talmudist and communal worker was born in Simnas.